Identifying somatic mutation has always been challenging.

 The figure below shows the amount of somatic mutations per 1 Mb across several cancer types.
 The range is basically 0.1-15/Mb which is 3-300 mutations on WES,

-On the other hand, we know that germline mutation occur 1/1000bp across genome in average.
+On the other hand, we know that germline mutation occurs 1/1000bp across genome in average.
 That is 1/1000 * 3Mb (million bases) = 3000 on WES, at least several hundred times more comparing to somatic mutation.

 Both tumor heterogeneity and large amount of germline noise makes clean separation between somatic mutation and germline mutation almost impossible without normal control.
-Although we can use COSMIC and germline mutation reference set (1000 Genome or ExAC) to filtered some of the germline, the after-filtering dataset will still contains far more germline mutations than somatic mutations.
+Although we can use COSMIC and germline mutation reference set (1000 Genome or ExAC) to filtered some of the germline, the after-filtering dataset will still contain far more germline mutations than somatic mutations.